Vladimir Putin Talks About World War 3, Trump, And U.S. Relations

 Peskov said the possibility of a Vienna summit was raised this week.
 However, no specific agreement had been reached about holding a summit between Trump and Putin.

-At the annual phone-in on Thursday, Putin also shed light on World War 3 and global security.
+At the annual phone-in on Thursday, Putin also shed light on World War III and global security.

 On the prospect of a third World War, Putin said that the threat of mutual destruction has always restrained participants of the international arena and prevented leading military powers from making hasty moves.